15 Types of Bees in Missouri

 The bumblebees pollinate flowers, provide food for other animals and humans, and help control pests.
 They are especially important because they can pollinate plants that honeybees cannot.

-Bumblebees are types of bees in Missouri that are usually found in gardens, meadows, and near lakes or ponds.
+Bumblebees are bees in Missouri that are usually found in gardens, meadows, and near lakes or ponds.

 Bumblebee species include the rusty patched bumblebee, black-and-yellow bumblebee (the largest), the American bumblebee, the snowberry bumblebee, the red cloverleaf bumblebee, the common eastern cuckoo bee, and the two-spotted cuckoo bee.